It's not easy to be home-bound with children with special needs!

 - If schools are closed and no students are being educated, they are not required to provide services to children with disabilities.

-- If educational opportunities are provided to the general student population, they DO have a responsibility to make sure students with disabilities have equal access.
-This means that if the school gives typical students ways to continue learning online, they must give students with IEPs or 504 Plans the accommodations they need for this.
+- If schools are providing educational opportunities to the general student population, they DO have a responsibility to make sure students with disabilities have equal access.
+This means that if the school gives typical students ways to learn online, they must give students with IEPs or 504 Plans the accommodations they need for this.

 - Contact your teacher or IEP team if you have questions.

-Please see the menu on the left to read about supporting your child through the transition through high school.
+Please see the menu on the left to read about supporting your child if they are struggling in school.
 (On a mobile phone, the menu is at the top.)
+Click here to get to the first page.